Welcome to Fox Guitars

 Left: Although the Nick Lucas Special was introduced in 1928, the first known advertisement outside of Gibson catalogs and brochures is this rare April, 1929 ad that appeared “The Crescendo” magazine.

-However, Nick Lucas clearly loved his new guitar and newly discovered photographs and Gibson documentation show that he owned and played no less then 11 different versions and probably several more over his 70 year career.
-There were the “label” guitar; several all black versions; the “flat black”, “dot neck”, and the “big-body Nick”.
+However, Nick Lucas clearly loved his new guitar and newly discovered photographs and Gibson documentation show that he owned and played no less then 12 different versions and probably several more over his 70 year career.
+There were the “label” guitars (ones with Nick's picture on the label), several all black versions, the “flat black”, “dot neck”, "14-fret small-body" and the “big-body Nick”.
 Nick must have been very proud of the fact that his guitar featured his name and photo and remains the only label to ever feature anyone other than Orville Gibson himself.

 Above: c1929 The “Artist tie-up” marketing campaign is shown in this window display of mid-west Gibson dealer, J.W.
 Jenkins & Co. in Kansas City.
 The life-size cut-out Nick Lucas playing his Gibson L5 and several other late 20s era Gibsons are displayed, but no Nick Lucas Special in sight.
 It indicates that dealers were not “stocking” such an expensive custom guitar and were available as a special order from the factory.